jacamo-lang/camel-cartago/doc/readme.md

 compile group: 'org.slf4j', name: 'slf4j-api', version: '1.7.25'
 ```

-This dependency is important for testing and debugging your routes.
+This dependency is usefull for testing and debugging your routes.
 You can define a producer that won't affect the exchange object using `<log message=""/>`.

 Here's an example: